weissi/UTF8String/README.md

 # UTF8String

-A description of this package.
+Just some shims, hacks, etc., so that portions of the standard library can be built via an SPM package.